 On Sunday, November 19, 2017, Afro-Rican musician, composer, educator, cultural icon and advocate William Cepeda spoke with Marysol Cerdeira, host of the popular radio show, Montuneando con Marysol (WBAI, 99.5 FM) about the impact of Hurricane Maria on the island and him personally.

-Like many Puerto Ricans on the island when Hurricane Maria struck, Cepeda watched horrified and helpless as the storm’s 155-mph winds ripped off roofs, flooded homes and stripped the island of its lush, green foliage and performance spaces destroyed or closed due to lack of power.
+Like many Puerto Ricans on the island, Cepeda watched horrified and helpless as the storm’s 155-mph winds ripped off roofs, flooded homes, and stripped the island of its lush, green foliage and performance spaces destroyed or closed due to lack of power.

 Cepeda recently returned from Milwaukee, where he visited relatives and sat in with Eddie Palmieri’s band and introduced the composition, “Puerto Rico Se Levanta” which means Puerto Rico Rises!

 Like many musicians on the island, Cepeda was forced to leave the island to find work.
 For the time being, he plans to relocate to Orlando, Florida where he says, he will restart his career from “zero.”
 “The island belongs to all of us.
 It doesn’t matter where we are.
 We have to come together, work hard and build Puerto Rico back better than it was.
 Also, we need to create a dialogue with people who understand and sympathize with our situation and develop projects that assist the arts.”

 Much like Puerto Rico, whose progress has been painfully slow, Cepeda is down but not out.
-He plans to visit the island and keep tabs on its development.
-When the time is right he will return, pick up the pieces and rebuild.
+He plans to visit the island and monitor its development.
+When the time is right he will return, pick up the pieces, and rebuild.

 Born and raised in Loiza, the heart of “Little Africa” in Puerto Rico, William Cepeda’s artistic excellence as a composer and creative visionary, his authenticity and advocacy for rigorous research, and comprehensive documentation of Puerto Rican music, dance, and culture have earned him multiple awards, grants, and recognition from the Institute of Puerto Rican Arts & Culture; Meet The Composer; the National Endowment for the Arts; the New York State Music Fund at Rockefeller Philanthropy Advisors; American Composers Orchestra; American Composers Forum and the Association of Hispanic Arts.